jbrochot-aras/aras-homepage/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

-For more information on contributing to this project, another Aras Labs project, or any Aras Community project, shoot us an email at araslabs@aras.com.

 ## Credits

-Created by Eli Donahue.

-Modified by Christopher Gillis.
+This project was created by ArasLabs under the MIT License : available on GitHub [here](https://github.com/ArasLabs/aras-homepage)

-Project inspired by George J. Carrette.
+It was originally created by [Eli Donahue](https://github.com/EliJDonahue) and inspired by George J. Carrette.
+It includes contributions from [Sam Poe](https://github.com/sampoearas) and [Chris Gillis](https://github.com/cgillis-aras).

 Table style is based on [this template](https://colorlib.com/etc/tb/Table_Responsive_v1/index.html).

-Background photos are sourced from [UnSplash](https://unsplash.com/).
+Background photos of additional css styles are sourced from [UnSplash](https://unsplash.com/).

-## License

-Aras Labs projects are published to Github under the MIT license.
-See the [LICENSE file](./LICENSE.md) for license rights and limitations.